cIAmAShape/NGPTesting/pm_eng/prompt_engineering.md

 > Write python for Leslie Matrix

 Better Prompt: <br />
-> "Write a Python function to simulate population growth using a Leslie matrix.
+> Write a Python function to simulate population growth using a Leslie matrix.
 Use a total of three age groups.

 ## 3. Use Follow-Up Questions to Reiterate